 A funeral home or mortuary transport must be involved to pick up the body, perhaps provide cold storage, file the death certificates and transport the donor to our facility.
-Our program can pay if this cost is a hardship to the family if you contact us ahead of time so we can arrange with a company that we know we can pay.
+Our program may be able to assist if this is a hardship to the family; contact us ahead of time, if possible, so we can help arrange transport.
 Our program may not be able to cover full costs that some funeral homes will charge.
 We cannot compensate families directly if payments have already been made (see Step 5, page 7).

 We facilitate and cover the cost of cremation after studies are complete.
 Our donors are cremated individually.
 We contract with a local crematorium and who then returns the cremains to us in a temporary, plastic urn.
-We, in turn, return it to the family.